Bristol Intermediate Grand Prix rules and formats

 The rewards

-The IGP winner and runner-up receive engraved mementoes and -- if the IGP prize fund is large enough -- small cash prizes.
+The winner and runner-up receive engraved mementoes and -- if the IGP prize fund is large enough -- small cash prizes.

 Historical rule changes